White House Tours and Events: a Complete Guide

 dc-christmas-white-house-tour-abroad-wife.jpg

-We have done this tour twice, once at Christmas time and once in the spring.
-Each was enjoyable, but if you have the chance Christmas is particularly fun because of all the Christmas decorations.
+We did this tour twice, once at Christmas time and once in the spring.
+Each was enjoyable, but if you have the chance, the Christmas tour is particularly fun because of all the Christmas decorations.
 You can take photos on this tour, but the restriction was no cameras with detachable lenses.
-Always check the restrictions for these tours and events because they could easily change and are different depending on the event you're attending.

 The tour is self-guided.
-You are given a program with information about the different rooms of the East Wing.
+You will be given a program with information about the different rooms of the East Wing.
 There is also a small gift stand set up toward the beginning of the tour where you can buy White House souvenirs.
 You may also be able to get some of the same things in gift shops outside the White House, but it is fun to buy from inside.
 There will only be this one shop, so if you want something go ahead and buy it then because you won't have another opportunity on the tour.
-Keep an eye out for all the different portraits of presidents and first ladies, check out the view from the Blue Room upstairs, and take your picture under the Presidential Seal at the end of the tour.
-Families with children are welcome to take this tour.

 Here's some side by sides of the rooms at Christmas and in the spring: